 - your doctor

 - a telehealth company (depending on your state’s laws)

 Once you have the prescription, there are various ways you can get it filled.
 They include going to your local pharmacy (or using their mail-order option) or signing up with an online service like Nurx, Hers, or Lemonaid to get birth control delivered to your home.

 Is generic birth control as good as brand-name birth control?

 Yes.
 The Food and Drug Administration (FDA)

-However, generic and brand name oral contraceptives may have different packaging or use different nonactive ingredients (e.g., preservatives and colorings).
+However, generic and brand-name oral contraceptives may have different packaging or use different nonactive ingredients, like preservatives and colorings.

-In addition, ACOG notes that people may have different experiences with different types of oral contraceptives, as well as brand name versus generics.
+In addition, ACOG notes that people may have different experiences with different types of oral contraceptives, as well as brand names versus generics.

-If you feel that you do better on brand name or generic versions for any reason (packaging is easier to understand, you experience different side effects on each), then you and your doctor should feel free to choose the version that’s determined best for you — whether brand name or generic.
+Maybe the generic’s packaging is easier to understand, or you experience different side effects on the brand-name option.
+If you feel that you do better on brand-name or generic versions for any reason, then you and your doctor should feel free to choose the version that’s best for you — whether brand name or generic.

 Does insurance cover birth control?